 The WQI was calculated using: ammonia, arsenic, copper, dissolved oxygen, iron, nitrate, pH, phosphorus, turbidity, and zinc.
 These are the same parameters used by the NB Department of Environment and Local Government.
 Chloride was excluded from the calculation of the WQI at these sites due to their proximity to the Shediac Bay.
-WQI scores for water quality site "WQ-4" have fallen within the "Good" and "Fair" categories in the past five years.
-A rating of "Good" means water quality rarely exceeds the guidelines, and conditions rarely depart from natural or desirable levels.
-A rating of "Fair" means water quality occasionally exceeds the guidelines, and conditions sometimes depart from natural or desirable levels.
+WQI scores for water quality site "WQ-10" were all in the "Fair" category over the past five years.
+A rating of "Fair" means water quality occasionally exceeds the guidelines, and conditions sometimes depart from natural or desirable levels